We believe that "one size fits one"

 Prof Harriet Mayor Fulbright

-Harriet Anna Mayor is the second wife, and widow, of United States Senator J. William Fulbright; of the Fulbright Foundation.
-She was the former Executive Director of the President’s Committee on the Arts and Humanities under President Bill Clinton.
-She currently serves as President of the Harriet Fulbright Center In addition, she serves as a Board President of Harriet Fulbright College.
+Harriet Mayor Fulbright was the former Executive Director of the President’s Committee on the Arts and Humanities under President Bill Clinton.
+More recently she has served as President of the Harriet Fulbright Center.
+In addition, she serves as a Board President of Harriet Fulbright College.
+Harriet Mayor Fulbright is the second wife, and widow, of United States Senator J. William Fulbright of the Fulbright Commission for intercultural educational exchange.
+She earned her Bachelor of Arts from Radcliffe College in 1955.
+In 1975, Fulbright earned her MFA from the George Washington University, Washington, D.C.

 Co-Director, XR Faculty of the Future Programme